Drawing as a Way of Looking at the Natural World

 Sometimes drawings are done of specimens viewed under a microscope; sometimes they are done in the field.
 Some stereomicroscopes have a grid in one lens.
 "When you look with both eyes, the images fuse so you see the grid over the organism, and then you can draw the specimen square by square," Barrett explained.
 When drawing in the field, he suggested using your thumb as a portable measuring stick: "Hold up your thumb and sight along it with one eye to the thing you are looking at.
 Say the bee resting on that flower is as long as the tip of your thumb to the knuckle, and the wings are about the size of your thumbnail.
 You can translate those proportions to your sketch pad."

 When drawing a preserved specimen viewed under the microscope, you have time and the opportunity to focus on the tiniest details.
 In the field, the best approach depends on the circumstances, Barrett said.
 "Is your subject stationary, or is it in motion?
-If you're looking at something that will be there for a while--a flower in the middle of the field, for example--I'd take some time.
-First do a quick overall sketch, then firm up the outline, and then fill it in.
-You can add color, if you want, and the finer details later, when you get back inside."
-If there happened to a bee on the flower, Barrett noted, "I'd quickly draw its position, or any other thing that represented its behavior, so I could fill in that detail later, too."
+If you're looking at something that will be there for a while—a flower in the middle of the field, for example—I'd take some time.
+First, do a quick overall sketch, then firm up the outline, and then fill it in.
+You can add color if you want, and the finer details later, when you get back inside."
+If there happened to be a bee on the flower, Barrett noted, "I'd quickly draw its position or any other thing that represented its behavior, so I could fill in that detail later, too."

 In Barrett's opinion, "Illustration beats photography because you can pick out important details and make all the key points visible."
 These points can be emphasized in many ways: with darker or bolder lines, with arrows, or even with circles to highlight important features.

 Barrett gave us a fascinating example of how a drawing can show a plant-insect interaction in a way that a photograph never could.